Meet the Team

 “We cannot keep it unless we give it away.”

-Judy E. Shafer, CADAC II
+Judy E. Shafer, CADC II

 Judy E. Shafer is a deeply committed Substance Abuse Counselor, Grief Recovery Specialist, and Group Facilitator with over 14 years of experience working in addiction treatment.
 Judy brings a powerful blend of professional expertise and lived experience, offering clients a compassionate, authentic space to explore their recovery, process grief, and reconnect with themselves.